 Airlie Beach – The Whitsundays

 Every backpacker visiting Australia wants to take a photo of three Australian attractions – The Sydney Harbour Bridge, Fraser Island and the Whitsunday Islands!
 The Whitsunday Islands are accessible from Airlie Beach – a tiny beach side town with a crazy night life and a small town feel!
-74 islands make up the Whitsundays – all of which reside upon the Great Barrier Reef.
+74 islands make up the Whitsundays – all of which reside upon the Great Barrier Reef Marine Park.
 What is the best way to see them you ask?
 By Boat!

 One day is definitely not enough!
 Most travellers tend to opt for a 2 day / 2 night Sailing Trip.
 Many Sailing Tours are on offer – from fast paced, Maxi Racing Yachts to Pirates of the Caribbean style party boats!
 Live onboard, snorkel, scuba dive, visit the most photographed beach in the world, Whitehaven Beach, and knock back a cold one as the sun sets over the ocean!

 Most of the 2 day / 2 night tours arrive back into Airlie Beach at about midday.
 Ensure that you have accommodation booked for you returning night as most tours will organise dinner and a night out on the town for their newly appointed ‘crew.’

 Cairns - the adventure capital of Australia!
-Bungy Jump in a must do!
+Bungy Jump is a must do!
 Visit the hippy village of Kuranda which is situated in the tips of the rainforest.
 The most scenic way to get to Kuranda is by the scenic train.
 The train stops at a viewing platform overlooking the glorious Barron Falls, before continuing on to Kuranda.
 Once there, visit the markets and the local wildlife park.
 Catch the Cable Car from Kuranda back to the Skyrail Station - the views are absolutely stunning!

-The Atherton Tablelands, just one hour south of Cairns, are situated 600km above sea level and home to breath taking waterfalls and natural water lakes.
+The Atherton Tablelands, just one hour south of Cairns, are situated 600m above sea level and home to breath taking waterfalls and natural water lakes.
 Swim underneath the infamous Millaa Millaa Falls - don't forget to imitate Peter Andre's 'Mysterious Girl,' - which was filmed at this very location.